Philippines and the Spratly Islands: Arrests of Chinese fishermen

 Many Chinese vessels fish in the South China Sea.
 Some of these enter internal Philippine waters like the Sulu Sea, and not just disputed waters in the Spratly islands.
 The Philippines, in general, is tolerant in allowing Chinese vessels to fish in disputed areas including Scarborough Shoal and waters in the vicinity of Philippine-occupied Spratly islands.
 They are, however, arrested if the Philippine Navy or Coast Guard determines that they are doing illegal fishing activity (i.e., using dynamites, or cyanide poison).

 The Philippines is less tolerant in waters east of the 116°E meridian, the Sulu Sea and the waters between Philippine islands (non-Spratly).
 Within these areas Chinese fishing vessels normally fly a Philippine flag to avoid suspicion, or try to escape into Malaysian or Indonesian waters when hailed to elude arrest.
 When caught the fishermen are usually charged with trespassing in Philippine territories.

 The press in the Philippines regularly reports arrests of these fishermen, with violations ranging from failure to allow Philippine authorities to inspect their ships when inside Philippine waters, to using illegal fishing methods (dynamite, trawl net, or using cyanide poison), to fishing in marine reserves, or more commonly, poaching of endangered sea species like sea turtles.
 These fishermen are usually labeled as "Chinese poachers" by the Philippine press.
 Most of them are arrested in the Sulu Sea (an internal sea within the Philippines), with some apprehended in Scarborough Shoal.
 Rarely, arrests are made in the Visayas seas.

 When poachers are arrested in the Spratly region, they are turned in to Puerto Princesa City, Palawan; if in the Sulu Sea, to Puerto Princesa City, Palawan or Zamboanga City whichever is nearer; if in Scarborough Shoal, to Subic, Zambales.

 Apprehended poachers are put to trial quickly, to avoid further political disputes with China.
 Normally cases are disposed of within two months, with almost all being convictions.
 However, Philippine courts generally only confiscate the vessels, and fines the offenders a sum of money that is always paid by the Chinese government.

 In other situations, the courts approve bail even before a trial could start, and the fishermen are repatriated.
 Environmentalists in the Philippines have always criticized the Philippine government for allowing Chinese fishermen to be released on bail, saying that they must still be punished under Philippine laws.
 China has always protested the Philippines' arrest of its fishermen, whether these were arrested in the Spratly region controlled by the Philippines, in Scarborough Shoal, or in the internal Sulu Sea.

 Arrests of Vietnamese fishermen

 There had been occasions of arrests of Vietnamese fishermen by the Philippine Navy and Coast Guard, however these are not as frequent as arrests of Chinese fishermen.
 The arrests are also caused largely by poaching activities.
-The latest arrest of Vietnamese fishermen happened in May 2014 in the province of Zambales.No comprehensive discussion about arrests of Vietnamese fishermen is easily available.
-A web search can provide ample sources about these arrests.
+The latest arrest of Vietnamese fishermen happened in May 2014 in the province of Zambales.